Pharaohs' Golden Parade: Event

-Multiple recordings were shown during the parade, including one of Egyptian actors and actresses in many Ancient Egyptian archaeological sites, as well as a video of Egyptian actor Khaled El Nabawy touring many sites around Egypt that have been restored in the past few years, and the Egyptian actress Yousra appeared crowned on one of the Egyptian funerary boats that were made for the event.During the parade, roads leading to or near the two museums were closed and under heavy security.
+Multiple recordings were shown during the parade, including one of Egyptian actors and actresses in many Ancient Egyptian archaeological sites.
+This included a video of Egyptian actor Khaled El Nabawy touring many sites around Egypt that have been restored in the past few years.
+Another Egyptian actress that made an appearance was Yousra who appeared crowned on one of the Egyptian funerary boats that were made for the event.

+During the parade, roads leading to or near the two museums were closed and under heavy security.
 At the door of the NMEC, Egyptian President Abdel Fattah el-Sisi received the convoy, which was met with a 21-gun salute by the Republican Guard.

-Egyptian president el-Sisi tweeted: "This majestic scene is evidence of the greatness of the Egyptian people, the guardians of this unique civilization extending deep into the depths of history."

 Reception

-The event was well received by the Egyptian people, who expressed pride in their history and heritage, and the Egyptian ministry of finance issued commemorative Egyptian one pound and one hundred pound coins carrying the name and the official logo of the Pharaohs' Golden Parade, to symbolize this historic cultural event.
-The logo of the event is inspired by the ancient Egyptian belief in eternity and afterlife.
-The Egyptian ministry of communications and information technology (MCIT) issued QR Code commemorative stamps carrying the name and the official logo of the Pharaohs' Golden Parade, as well as ones carrying the pictures of the kings and the queens who were transported in the parade.

 The parade route from the Egyptian Museum to the National Museum of Egyptian Civilization was about 5 km (3.1 miles) long.

-One reporter stated that the government "erected barriers throughout the city to prevent virtual viewers from catching a glimpse of impoverished areas along the parade route".
+The parade was criticized by some international spectators.
+Barriers along the route were erected to keep more impoverished areas of Cairo out of view, and several informal settlements along the route were demolished and covered with sand.
+Egyptian historian Khaled Fahmy criticized the militarized aspect of the parade as indictive of the Egyptian regime's "true priorities."
 Most Egyptians watched the parade on TV, as no vehicles or spectators were allowed along the route.

+Egyptian government-controlled news sources claimed that the parade caused an upswell of national pride.
+The Egyptian ministry of finance issued commemorative Egyptian one pound and one hundred pound coins carrying the name and the official logo of the Pharaohs' Golden Parade, to symbolize this historic cultural event.
+The logo of the event was based on the ancient Egyptian scarab beetle motif, which symbolized eternity and afterlife.
+The Egyptian ministry of communications and information technology (MCIT) issued QR Code commemorative stamps carrying the name and the official logo of the Pharaohs' Golden Parade, as well as ones carrying the pictures of the kings and the queens who were transported in the parade.

-Mummies moved
+Identities of moved mummies

 The carriages moved in chronological order of their reigns: